This old-fashioned peanut brittle recipe is a classic holiday treat in our house…and this one has Peanut M&M’s sprinkled on top for a fun twist!

-For the holidays, I teamed up with Collective Bias® for this sponsored post featuring a tasty peanut brittle made with Peanut M&Ms.
+For the holidays, I teamed up with Collective Bias® and Mars to make this delicious Crunchy Peanut Brittle Recipe with Peanut M&Ms.

 In case you couldn’t tell, I’m a total sucker for Christmas cookies.
 And cheesecakes.
 And brownies.
 Ok, maybe I have a sweet tooth.
 Of all the delicious desserts out there, I’ve grown particularly fond of the combination of salty and sweet.
-Common sense suggests that salt shouldn’t pair well with a sweet dessert…but common sense is just wrong when it comes to this M&M Peanut Brittle!
-This treat is the perfect way to round out that Christmas cookie platter or even to pack in tins and give to the neighbors, teachers, postal workers, your favorite bloggers, etc. After all, who can turn down a delicious piece of homemade peanut brittle…especially when it’s mixed with Peanut M&Ms?!
+Common sense suggests that salt shouldn’t pair well with a sweet dessert…but common sense is just wrong when it comes to this Peanut Brittle recipe!
+This treat is the perfect way to round out that Christmas cookie platter or even to pack in tins and give to the neighbors, teachers, postal workers, your favorite bloggers, etc. After all, who can turn down a delicious homemade peanut brittle recipe…especially when it’s mixed with Peanut M&Ms?!

 As a kid, I always remember my mom saying that peanut brittle was her favorite childhood dessert.
 I’d save up my allowance every Christmas (and maybe “borrow” some quarters and dimes from my sister) to get my mother a box of peanut brittle for Christmas.
 I didn’t particularly enjoy peanut brittle back then, but oh how times have changed!
 Now I understand the addicting deliciousness of those pieces of peanut brittle hiding in a cookie tin in the kitchen.
-And this version is even tastier thanks to the colorful addition of Peanut M&Ms. When I was out at WalMart the other day picking up these M&Ms, I debated what color to use.
-In the end, I decided on the traditional color mix, but you could certainly use festive holiday-colored M&Ms if you’re making these for gifts or a holiday party.
+And this version is even tastier thanks to the colorful addition of Peanut M&Ms. I debated what color M&Ms to use, but in the end, I decided on the traditional color mix.
+You could certainly use the red-and-green mixed M&Ms if you’re making this peanut brittle recipe for gifts or a holiday party.

 I’m not much for television commercials, and I usually just fast forward through them on the DVR (unless we’re talking Super Bowl commercials…then that’s a whole different story!).
 But I really enjoy the M&M commercials.
 You know, the ones where Red is always getting into some kind of trouble.
 I particularly loved the recent one with Red singing “I Would Do Anything For Love.”
 “Happy thoughts…happy thoughts…” So I give credit to the folks at Mars for coming up with commercials that actually make me want to stop and watch them!